rectangle-historyLists (Arrays)

 List unroll template showing bullet point structure with Jira issue key, summary, and assignee for each item in the list

-Example of a Lis 'Unroll', creating a bullet structure that lists out key details for all currently open Jira issues
+Example of an unrolled list to create bullet points with key details for open Jira issues

 For a detailed demonstration on how to unroll a list, you can check out this video: